paramraghavan/graphDB/README.md

+# What is GraphDB

+A graph database is a type of database that uses graph structures for semantic queries with nodes, edges, and properties to represent and store data.
+It is designed to handle data whose relationships are as important as the data itself.
+Popular graphdbs - Neo4j, AWS Neptune, ArangoDB, etc...
+Is tinkerpop a graphdb?
+We will be using Tinkerpop on localhost and AWS Neptune.

 # What is Tinkerpop
 Apache TinkerPop is an open-source project providing a framework and a set of tools to unify different graph technologies under a common framework and language has made it a cornerstone in the field of graph computing.
 TinkerPop defines both a graph computing framework and a query language called Gremlin.

-We will be using Tinkerpop on localhost and AWS Neptune.
+- Implementation: It is **not a database itself** but provides a set of tools and APIs (like Gremlin) for building and querying graph databases.
+- Compatibility: TinkerPop is designed to be compatible with various graph databases, including Neo4j, Apache Cassandra, and more.
+- Features: It offers a standard way to interact with graph databases, regardless of the underlying database implementation.
+- Use Cases: TinkerPop is used by developers to build and query graph databases in a consistent manner across different database systems.
+> TinkerPop supports Cypher through an extension called Gremlin-Cypher.
+It is important to note that the support for
+> Cypher in TinkerPop might not be as extensive or optimized as in Neo4j, where Cypher is the native query language.

 # Why Graph database
 Here are the 3 main reasons: